OpenTOSCA/container/docs/DeveloperGuide.md

 _Interface project:_

-1. Create the project that contains the interface as plug-in project like it's described in 4.1.
+1. Create a project that contains the interface as plug-in project like it's described in 4.1.
    The project name should be "**org.opentosca.<Component>.<Function>.service**", e.g.
    "**org.opentosca.core.file.service**"
 2. In a project "**org.opentosca.core.file.service**" every class should be in a package "**org.opentosca.core.file.service**"